Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

    **4.** Create cross-table queries to further analyze engagement (e.g. Considering only the users with an "AboutMe," how many posts are there per user?; Who are the top 10 users who comment the most?)

-**Skills:** SQL; Python programming; Requirement gathering and analysis; Data retrieval and analysis; Query optimization; Database management; Data exploration; Data validation; Data Privacy and Security
+**Skills:** SQL; Python programming; Requirement gathering and analysis; Data retrieval and analysis; Query optimization; Database management; Data exploration; Data validation; Data privacy and security

 **Technology/Tools:** SQLite, Python, Pandas, Numpy